remy/remysharp.com/public/blog/dont-like-open-source.md

 It's not the first time Adam's thoughts have inspired a [blog post](/2012/12/18/contributing-to-the-web-community) either!
 These are my thoughts on open source, contributing and the points raised in the discussion.

+## Our web community distorts expectations

+(Not) contributing to open source isn't the problem.
+The pressure coming from external and internal sources telling us that we should be contributing is invalid, in that **it should not exist**, but it does.

+How *we think* people see us is only a reflection of how we feel about ourselves.
+The project getting the most retweets today is not representative of real work.
+Nor is the person with the most followers the better human being.

+There is distortion in the web community that you need to learn more, contribute more, work more, know everything, be on the latest technology, and so on. ***Unsubscribe***.
+Unfollow.
+Turn off alerts and notifications (or at least make your "quiet hours 6pm-9am). *Find other human beings*.

+I want to say that Adam's tweets are not the fault of open source, but our industry's distortion.
+But his tweets and the subsequent replies prompted me to also write down my thoughts about open source that I've been mulling over the last few years.

 <!--more-->

+<small>This post is partly edited, but quite long, so might not be 100% coherent.
+For that, I'm sorry!</small>

 ## What does open source really mean?